 Base Layer

 Dressing in layers is very important while hiking in Banff in spring.
-Be prepared to be dressing and undressing several times through your spring Banff hike.
+Be prepared to add and remove layers several times during a spring hike in Banff.
 A good merino wool base layer is excellent for keeping you warm and dry on cool spring mornings.
 Alternately, you could elect to bring a warm fleece top.

 This layer is very important for comfortable spring hiking in Banff.
 You may begin the day with all your layers on, ending your hike with only a t-shirt on and several combinations in-between.
 A good size hiking daypack is recommended to hold your layers.